 When a wife/husband decides to have their wedding outside of any specific faith they have what’s known as a nondenominational, or secular, wedding.
-In most nondenominational weddings the couple will also use their own nontraditional wedding vows during the ceremony.
+In most nondenominational weddings the couple will also use their own nontraditional vows during the ceremony.

-Some folks find nonreligious wedding vows the most romantic of all because of this.
+Some folks find nonreligious vows the most romantic of all because of this.
 Let’s be honest, it’s easy to simply use the same words from the same vows that have been used thousands of times before.

 If you decide to write your secular vows, you can imbue them with as much romance as you like.
-Indeed, writing your own nontraditional wedding vows can bring out your inner poet and allow you to express your feelings more than most traditional vows allow.
+Indeed, writing your own nontraditional vows can bring out your inner poet and allow you to express your feelings more than most traditional vows allow.